olganedelcu/olganedelcu/README.md

 I know what it’s like to feel stuck in a role that doesn’t truly fit.
 Together with my two sisters, I co‑founded **Jobsties**, because we believe international professionals deserve better.

 Growing up loving technology led me to pursue software engineering.
-Now, through Jobsties, we’ve empowered over 100+ professionals to build global careers 🚀
+And that enabled me to build a career in Germany, working for fintech and industrial sectors.
+Now, through Jobsties, we’ve empowered over 100+ professionals to build global careers at Brita, Siemens, Impress, eBay and many more 🚀

-🌱 Currently leading Jobsties — a career platform offering coaching, application tools, and community resources.
+🌱 Currently leading Jobsties - a career platform offering coaching, application tools, and community resources.
 I build products and share insights to help job seekers succeed across Europe.

 Check it out: [Jobsties.com](https://www.jobsties.com/)